Plan Your Vote SA Elections

 Next general electionNov.
 3, 2026

 March 3 primary result Three candidates ran.
 Cardenas led with 44.3%, Marks Jr. finished second with 32.1%.
 Adam Salyer was eliminated.
-Cardenas came close to winning outright but fell short of the 50% threshold.
+Cardenas fell short of the 50% threshold needed to win outright.

 Candidates on the runoff ballot